Mythique/arcoreimg-ui/README.md

 ## Features

 1. Check image quality
-2. Create image database from a directory of images
+2. Create an image database file from a directory of images
-3. Create a image database from an image list file
+3. Create an image database file from an image list file

 ## Differences with JacksiroKe's version